 There are 2 ways in which you can view the 2.4km run.
 1) Enjoy the challenge of beating your time with every attempt of the run OR 2) panic every time that 6 month mark rolls around and hope that you aren’t one of the people who has to come to attention on morning parade when your name is called out for failing the 2.4km run, AGAIN.

 The simplest method we use to improve your 2.4km time is by conducting interval training with the main focus being on your split times.
 To determine the split times you must break the 2.4km down into certain distances.
-Eg. 6x400m, 3x800m or 2x1200m. (for a breakdown of split times please ref table below) Say you are currently running a 10:00min 2.4km, if we break the 2.4 down into 400m increments then your split times would be 1:40 (6 x 1:40 = 10:00).
+Eg. 6x400m, 3x800m or 2x1200m. (to find out your split times please use this calculator https://bit.ly/376WRFj) Say you are currently running a 10:00min 2.4km, if we break the 2.4 down into 400m increments then your split times would be 1:40 (6 x 1:40 = 10:00).
 Now, pretend your goal is to go from 10:00 down to 9:30 then your split times would need to be 1:35 for every 400m.

 Putting this information into training will require you to figure out the exact 2.4km time you are aiming for.
 For the purpose of this article we’ll use a current 2.4km time of 12:00 with the aim to get 11:00.
 It’s important to understand that going from 12:00 to 11:00 is a big jump so you should ensure to take small progress steps over time.
 Eg. 12:00 to 11:30 then 11:30 to 11:00.
 In order to run a 2.4km time of 11:30 your split times will need to be 1:55 for every 400m.
 To train for this using the 6x400m interval training method you’ll have to first account for fatigue.
 You may be able to run your 400m intervals at 1:55 but when it comes to running the entire 2.4km it will be hard for you to maintain 1:55 split times as you won’t be resting.
 So your aim should be to run your 400m intervals at an even faster pace to account for the fatigue.
 At the gym we get our members to aim for interval times that are 5 seconds faster than their required split times.
 Eg 12:00 2.4km will be 1:55 split times every 400m so your interval training times should be 1:50 for every 400m.
 This will account for fatigue.
 Let’s put this into a training session.